-Isaac Leeser served as Congregation Mikveh Israel's Chazzan from 1829 until 1850.
+Leeser served as Congregation Mikveh Israel's chazzan from 1829 until 1850.
 His career there was stormy.
 Given his unflattering appearance and abrasive personality, it is not surprising that he did not enjoy friendly relations with the members of the synagogue.
 He was often embroiled in battles with the congregants regarding his remuneration and contracts.

-Despite this, Leeser was enhanced the traditional role of Chazzan far beyond what it had been in the past.
-In most synagogues the Chazzan led the prayers and instructed the members' children in the rudiments of Judaism.
-Isaac Leeser felt that given the sad state of Judaism in America at the time, there was considerably more that he should and could do.
-Over the years he embarked on a broad spectrum of activities until he emerged as the leader and spokesman of traditional Judaism in America.
+Despite this, Leeser enhanced the traditional role of chazzan far beyond what it had been in the past.
+In most synagogues the chazzan led the prayers and instructed the members' children in the rudiments of Judaism.
+Leeser felt that, given the sad state of Judaism in America at the time, there was considerably more that he should and could do.
+Over the years he embarked on a broad spectrum of activities until he emerged as the leader and spokesman of traditional Judaism in America

-"Leeser was the most outstanding figure in the movement to strengthen Jewish life in America.
+"Leeser," wrote Yosef Goldman in Hebrew Printing in America, 1735-1926, "was the most outstanding figure in the movement to strengthen Jewish life in America.
 His activity on behalf of Judaism spanned almost the entire second period of Jewish immigration and the allied publishing, and he may be credited with assuring the survival of Judaism in America while the community expanded from a few thousand individuals living in the major coastal cities to about 200,000 living in cities and towns across the country.

-Although Leeser lived in Philadelphia for most of his life, he was not a local leader; all of America was his field of operation, and communities from all over the country turned to him for help and guidance.
+"Although Leeser lived in Philadelphia for most of his life, he was not a local leader; all of America was his field of operation, and communities from all over the country turned to him for help and guidance.
 Unlike any other contemporary Jewish clergyman in America (or in Europe), Leeser contributed to every aspect and stage of a Jew's life, from childhood to old age."
-(Hebrew Printing in America, 1735 - 1926 by Yosef Goldman, 2006, page xiii)